SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Analysis of Self-Rewarding

 \subsection{Empirical Study}

-We primarily employed three basic models for Bagel analysis: \textbf{Base Model,} Bagel's open-source weights are used directly for inference. \textbf{SFT Model,} Bagel generates images based on training instructions, then directly trains the model itself to create a self-training SFT model. \textbf{SRUM Model,} we use the SRUM framework on Bagel training to obtain the final evaluation model.
+We primarily employ three Bagel variants for analysis: \textbf{Base Model,} where Bagel's open-source weights are used directly for inference; \textbf{SFT Model,} where Bagel generates images from training instructions and is then trained on this self-generated data; and \textbf{SRUM Model,} where the same self-generated data is trained with SRUM's reward-weighted objective.

+\textbf{Computational Efficiency.} A key advantage of SRUM is its practical efficiency.
+By parallelizing the understanding module, scoring a batch of 6K candidate images requires fewer than 4 GPU-hours on an NVIDIA H100.
+Furthermore, the loss computation introduces negligible overhead compared to standard SFT (12.5 GPU-hours for SRUM vs. 12.4 GPU-hours for SFT).
+Crucially, this self-rewarding mechanism eliminates the need for laborious manual data cleaning, making it highly scalable and practical given the current scarcity of high-quality image-text data.